Leo-Knowles/8K-YT-Video-Downloader/README.md

 That's it! 🎉

-(Sometimes You Can Just Right Click select open with the click python)
+(Sometimes You Can Just Right Click select open with then click python)
 ---

 ## ⚡ Quick & Easy